 We regard our trademarks, copyrights, domain names, trade secrets and other intellectual property rights as critical to our business.
 We rely on a combination of copyright and trademark law, trade secret protection and confidentiality agreements with our employees, lecturers, business partners and others, to protect our intellectual property rights.
-In particular, we protect our intellectual properties, including trademarks for our brand names, primarily through the following measures: (i) we timely apply for registration of trademarks we use and a broad range of defensive trademarks for each of our brands in jurisdictions where we operate as well as in other targeted markets, and (ii) we continuously monitor third parties' infringements of our intellectual property rights, including our brand names and trademarks, and file claims with market regulation authorities and bring intellectual property infringement lawsuits to protect our rights.
+In particular, we protect our intellectual properties, including trademarks for our brand names, primarily through the following measures: (i) we timely apply for registration of trademarks we use and a broad range of defensive trademarks for each of our brands in jurisdictions where we operate as well as in other targeted markets, and (ii) we continuously monitor third parties' infringements of our intellectual property rights, including our brand names and trademarks, and file claims with market regulation authorities and bring intellectual property infringement lawsuits to protect our rights

-As of June 30, 2022, we registered 1,029 trademarks and logos with the China Trademark Office.
+As of December 31, 2021, we registered 830 trademarks and logos with the China Trademark Office.
 The trademarks and logos currently used in our current hotels are under protection of the registered trademarks and logos.
-As of June 30, 2022, an additional 31 trademark applications were under review by the PRC authorities.
-As of the same date, we also registered 54 trademarks and filed 4 trademark applications outside China.
-We also received copyright registration certificates for 15 software programs developed by us and registered 2 patents in China as of June 30, 2022.
-As of the same date, four patent applications were under review in China.
-In addition, we registered 62 national and international top-level domain names, including yaduo.com, as of June 30, 2022.
+As of December 31, 2021, an additional 219 trademark applications were under review by the PRC authorities.
+As of the same date, we also registered 53 trademarks and filed 5 trademark applications outside China.
+We also received copyright registration certificates for 15 software programs developed by us and registered 2 patents in China as of December 31, 2021.
+In addition, we registered 62 national and international top-level domain names, including yaduo.com, as of December 31, 2021.
 Our intellectual property is subject to risks of theft and other unauthorized use, and our ability to protect our intellectual property from unauthorized use is limited.
 In addition, we may be subject to claims that we have infringed the intellectual property rights of others.
 See "Risk Factors - Risks Related to Our Business and Industry - Any failure to protect our trademarks and other intellectual property rights could have a negative impact on our business."